top of page

 INSTRUCTIONS:

-1. In a ziploc bag, place chicken and Shio Koji.
-Seal and rub with your hands for fifteen seconds.
-Let it sit for 15 to 20 minutes.
+1. In a ziplock bag, place chicken and Shio Koji.
+Seal the bag and gently rub the marinade into the chicken for fifteen seconds.
+Let it marinate for 15 to 20 minutes.

-2. While chicken is marinated, mix Teriyaki Sauce ingredients in a mixing bowl.
+2. While the chicken marinating, prepare the Teriyaki Sauce by mixing the ingredients in a bowl.

-3. Take out the chicken from the ziploc bag, wipe off the excess Shio Koji with a paper towel.
+3. Remove the chicken from the ziplock bag and wipe off any excess Shio Koji with a paper towel.

-5. Pour some Teriyaki Sauce and gently rub into the chicken.
+5. Pour some Teriyaki Sauce over the chicken and gently massage it into the meat.

 6. Cook the chicken at 135°C/275 °F for 15 to 20 minutes.

-7. When the outside of the chicken started to become dry and have a “pinkish” color, turn off the oven and let it sit for three to five minutes.
+7. When the chicken's exterior becomes dry and takes on a "pinkish" color, turn off the oven and let it sit for three to five minutes.

 Sing up for our online sushi making class and in-person sushi class in San Francisco.